doc22940/showmd/README.md

 ## Hard-coded example
-You can hard-code a JSON sonfig object into the HTML file to specify MD content url, links, theme, and more.
+You can hard-code a config object called `App` into the HTML file to specify MD content url, links, theme, and more.

 This shows the docs for my [VCC project](https://github.com/rndme/vcc/):